TanStack/router/docs/src/pages/docs/api.md

     pendingMs?: number
     // _If the `pendingElement` is shown_, the minimum duration for which it will be visible. pendingMinMs?: number
-    searchFilters?: SearchFilter<TGenerics>[]
+    // Search filters can be used to rewrite, persist, default and manipulate search params for link that
+    // point to their routes or child routes.
+See the "basic" example to see them in action. searchFilters?: SearchFilter<TGenerics>[]
     // An array of child routes
     children?: Route<TGenerics>[]
   } & {